fredrikekre/jlpkg/README.md

 ```
 help?> jlpkg.install

-    install(; kwargs...)
+    jlpkg.install(; kwargs...)

 Install the command line interface.

 Keyword arguments:

- · julia: path to julia executable, defaults to the current running julia.
+ · command: name of the executable command, defaults to jlpkg.

- · command: name of the command, defaults to jlpkg.
+ · julia: path to julia executable, defaults to the path of the current running julia.

- · dir: writable directory (available in PATH) for the executable,
+ · destdir: writable directory (available in PATH) for the executable,
    defaults to ~/.julia/bin.

  · julia_flags: vector with command line flags for the julia executable,